jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-A CAA record with an issue parameter tag that does not specify a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain without granting authorization to any certificate issuer.
+A CAA record with an issue parameter tag that does not specify a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain name without granting authorization to any certificate issuer.

-This form of issue restriction would be appropriate to specify that no certificates are to be issued for the domain in question.
+This form of issue restriction would be appropriate to specify that no certificates are to be issued for the domain name in question.

-For example, the following CAA resource record set requests that no certificates be issued for the domain 'nocerts.example.com' by any certificate issuer.
+For example, the following CAA resource record set requests that no certificates be issued for the domain name 'nocerts.example.com' by any certificate issuer.

 nocerts.example.com       CAA 0 issue ";"

-A CAA record with an issue parameter tag that specifies a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain and grants authorization to the certificate issuer specified by the domain name.
+A CAA record with an issue parameter tag that specifies a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain name and grants authorization to the certificate issuer specified by the domain name.

-For example, the following CAA record set requests that no certificates be issued for the domain 'certs.example.com' by any certificate issuer other than the example.net certificate issuer.
+For example, the following CAA record set requests that no certificates be issued for the domain name 'certs.example.com' by any certificate issuer other than the example.net certificate issuer.

 certs.example.com         CAA 0 issue "example.net"